 - The Assistive Technology Coordinator is responsible, at the request of the student, to provide orientation and training for assistive technology to access the alternate text.

 - The Assistive Technology Coordinator is responsible for recruiting, hiring, and training appropriate staff to produce alternate text.

 - Resolve alternate text issues as they arise.

 Student Responsibilities are:

-- Have a certified disability and have registered with the Disability Services Office.
+- Have a certified disability and have registered with the Accessibility Services Office.